 - Make sure the battery is fully charged.

-- Throughly clean the recesses around the ignition coils with compressed air.
+- Clean the recesses around the ignition coils with compressed air.

 - Remove the ignition coil packs/coil assemblies from the motor.